How to: Push-to-Talk, Push-to-Mute and Toggle Mute on a game controller

 Instructions:

-- Adjust Activation Threshold so that the Current Value bar turns green when you speak.
+- Adjust Activation Threshold so that it goes into the green when you speak, and back into the red when you stop

 Toggle Mute